A Guide To Seasonal Affective Disorder Therapies And Treatment Options

 Light therapy

 Light therapy, also known as bright light therapy or phototherapy, is often the first choice for treating SAD.
 It may use artificial light from specialized light boxes to mimic natural sunlight.
-Light therapy is believed to work by triggering a chemical change in the brain, which may help symptoms of depression.
+Light therapy is believed to work by triggering a chemical change in the brain, which may help alleviate symptoms of depression.
 Typically, individuals sit in front of the light box daily for 20 to 60 minutes each day.

 Psychotherapy